cysouw/diathesis/text/c07_participle.md

 (b) Er hat mir den Rechner repariert.
 (c) Ich habe den Rechner repariert.
 (d) Ich will den Rechner repariert haben.

+=> Note "Ich habe mir den Rechner repariert." can only have a Perfekt-Interpretation, not an Experiencer! [@businger2017: ]

 There is an notable parallel between this 'haben + Partizip' Anticausative State and the 'sein + Partizip' Anticausative State from Section X. The 'sein + Partizip' anticausative construction describes a state, which is compatible with an imperfective *seit* 'since' temporal phrase (a).
 In contrast, the highly similar combination of a 'werden + Partizip' Passive (Section X) with a 'sein + Partizip' Perfect (Section X) is compatible with a perfective *vor* 'ago' temporal phrase (b).
 The reverse temporal interpretation is not possible.